For a long time, therapy has been seen as something women do. Something emotional. Something tender.

 The stats haven’t changed much: nearly two-thirds of therapy clients are women.

-Often, it’s not that men don’t need therapy—it’s that they’ve been taught not to want it.
+Often, it’s not that men don’t need therapy—it’s just that they’ve been taught not to want or need it.

 They’ve been taught to: